-The mural will be created between 26 Sept – 1 October 2018
+The mural will be created between 24 - 29 September (celebration on 2 October 2018)

-- Sept 26th – Joel will facilitate a brainstorming session in which all participant artists share ideas about what they would like to include in their mural.
+- Monday Sept 24 – Joel will facilitate a brainstorming session in which all participant artists share ideas about what they would like to include in their mural (10am Mustard Tree)

-- Oct 4th or 5th – the mural is unveiled to the public in a celebration where all artists can invite guests
+- Oct 2 – the mural is unveiled to the public in a celebration where all artists can invite guests

 Legacy is key to this project and there will be a menu of opportunities for the artists involved after the project.